TeskaLabs/asab/doc/asab/storage.rst

 Deleting an object
 ~~~~~~~~~~~~~~~~~~

-For deleting an object from database, use the `delete()` coroutine method which takes arguments `collection` and `obj_id`, deletes the object and returns its ID.
+For deleting an object from database, use the :func:`delete()` coroutine method which takes arguments `collection` and `obj_id`, deletes the object and returns its ID.

 .. code:: python